Asking Yourself "Why do my testicles hurt?" Read On For Answers.

-If you are someone or know someone who has had testicle pain for 3 months or greater you or they may have chronic orchialgia and should consult with a primary physician or urologist to find the best treatment plan that suits you/them.
-Everyone’s path is different and one treatment may work for one that may not work for the other.
+If you or someone you know has had testicular pain for 3 months or greater, you or they may have chronic orchialgia and should consult with a primary physician or urologist to find the best treatment plan.
+Everyone’s path is different, and one treatment may work for one that may not work for the other.
 If you can't stop asking "Why do my testicles hurt?", just know that there is a team that can support you and help you through the process.
 At Fusion Wellness & Physical Therapy we have a group of passionate and trained pelvic floor physical therapists ready to treat you!
 You can make an appointment today at any of our three locations Glendale/Montrose, Sherman Oaks, and Beverly Hills.

 1. Leslie SW, Siref LE.
 Chronic Testicular Pain (Orchialgia) [Updated 2018 Dec 2].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2019 Jan-.